typed-ember/glint/ARCHITECTURE.md

 Glint is composed of the following major components:

-### Config

-**Role:** a library which handles interpreting Glint configuration: Which modules should be part of the transform, and how should they be interpreted?
-A resolved config informs the rest of Glint what the active **environment(s)** is/are as a way of answering those questions.

-**Invariants:** should know nothing about the rest of the pipeline; it only needs to understand how to parse a Glint configuration and hand it off to the rest of the pipeline.

-**Home:** `packages/config`

-**Package name:** `@glint/config`

 ### Template DSL

 **Role:** a set of TypeScript type definitions which Glint uses as the TypeScript representation of the constituent elements of a template: content, elements, components, expressions, `...attributes`, modifiers, and templates themselves (with or without backing class contexts).